Seven Ways to Get More Traffic to Your Etsy Shop

 – They doubt their writing skills and social media importance.

 When it comes to the first one, that is highly unlikely.
 If there is enough competition out there, then it means that your niche is large enough to have quite an audience.

-The only thing you need to is be resourceful and try to find which blogs, magazines and conferences are covering it.
+The only thing you need to is to be resourceful and try to find which blogs, magazines, and conferences are covering it.